kuzzleio/documentation-old/src/sdk-reference/collection/mcreate-or-replace-document.md

 ## Callback response

-Resolves to a `JSON object` containing the raw Kuzzle response.
+Resolves to a `JSON object` containing the raw Kuzzle Backend response.
-Can return a 206 partial error in case some documents could not be created or replaced.
+Can return a 206 partial error in cases where some documents could not be created or replaced.